 - Special Fee:

-  Course DescriptionDevelops knowledge and manipulative skills in the use of E6011 mild steel electrodes when performing various welds in the flat, horizontal and vertical positions.
-Department permission required.
+Course DescriptionDevelops knowledge and skills in the use of E6011 mild steel electrodes when performing various welds in the flat, horizontal and vertical positions.
+Prerequisites: Department approval required.
 Audit available.

 Addendum to Course Description

 This is a outcome based course utilizing a lecture/lab format.
 This course includes classroom discussions, computer based instruction, and lab demonstrations covering technical skills.
-Course outcomes will include: theoretical concepts, layout, fabrication, welding, oxyfuel cutting, safety and environmental awareness, communication, computations and human relations.
+Course outcomes will include: theoretical concepts, lay out, fabrication, welding, oxy-fuel cutting and safety.

 Intended Outcomes for the course

 Upon completion of the course students will be able to: